Heinkel He 111 operational history: Battle of Britain

 Luftflotte 2 and Luftflotte 3 committed 34 Gruppen to the campaign over Britain.
 Fifteen of them were equipped with the He 111.
 The remainder were mixed Do 17 and Ju 88 units.
 The He 111 and Ju 88 were equal in performance in all but speed, in which the Ju 88 was faster.
 The Do 17 was also faster, but lacked the heavy bomb load capabilities of the Ju 88 and He 111.
-During the Battle of Britain the Heinkels ability to take heavy punishment was one of its strengths and it suffered fewer losses than the Ju 88.
+During the Battle of Britain the Heinkel's ability to take heavy punishment was one of its strengths and it suffered fewer losses than the Ju 88.
 The battle highlighted the need for heavier defensive armament and effective fighter protection by the Messerschmitt Bf 109 and Messerschmitt Bf 110 units if losses were to be kept to sustainable levels.
 The concentration of most of the crew in the glass nose made the He 111 vulnerable to concentrated fire from a head-on attack.

 The advantages won in July and August were lost by the switch of strategy to bombing British cities and industrial centres, known as the Blitz, on 7 September 1940.
 The He 111 was now being asked to perform in the role of the strategic bomber.
 Despite the fact that it lacked the load-carrying capacity of later heavy bombers, the He 111 still carried enough destructive power to cause severe damage to strategic targets; the de Havilland Mosquito factory near Bristol was devastated by Kampfgeschwader 53 on 30 August.
 A month later, the Woolston Supermarine Spitfire factory was destroyed largely by He 111s of Kampfgeschwader 55 on 26 September, forcing the factory's closure and dispersal, though the disruption to production was, at that time, not as serious as it would have been in July/August 1940.